Back Bay Amateur Astronomers "Bringing Astronomy to the People of Hampton Roads"

 In the BBAA In the Sky

-May 18: Saturday 'Sun' Day
+May 10: Saturday 'Sun' Day May 12: Full Moon

 If you're planning to attend an event, please see our Event Information page.
 There you will find useful information about BBAA events and links for directions to our observing sites.
 Please also take the time to read our expected event etiquette for all attendees.